waqarsaleem/waqarsaleem.github.io/CodeGame/README.md

 ## Logistics

-The competition takes place on Saturday, 9 April, in Linux Lab, from 11-13h.
+The contest takes place on Saturday, 9 April, in Linux Lab, from 11-13h.
 Your team should reach the lab by 1045h so that you are settled in by 11h when the contest begins.

 ## Registration

-Prior registration is required to participate in the context.
+Prior registration is required to participate in the contest.
 In order to register, you will need:

 1. a CodeForces username,
 2. a CodeForces team (see instructions below)